WHEN THE WILL AWAKENS. A new mystery drama

 So far there has not taken place in mainstream culture any great rebirth of a new form of drama of the kind we felt would happen when we worked with Portal Productions.
 This new project could change that.
 I don’t know if I will be involved after the writing of the play, but the writing itself is a great task and a fulfillment of goals I set myself in 1994 in a way I could not possibly have imagined then.
 I am very grateful to Marke Levene for the vision and the perseverance he has shown that has enabled this project to be born.

-MY VISION FOR WHAT COULD COME OUT OF A FIFTH MYSTERY DRAMA:
+MY VISION FOR WHAT COULD COME OUT OF SUCH A NEW MYSTERY DRAMA:

 If we consider a different art to speech and drama – that of music – we can look at a time, such as the end of the Eighteenth Century, when music was far less of a cultural force in people’s lives than it is today.
 Great music had been written by Bach, Vivaldi and Mozart, but the orchestras of the time were unprofessional, the music was held in a strait-jacket of classical tradition and audiences were philistine in their musical appreciation.
 During the Nineteenth Century that changed entirely.
 Classical music still does not reach as many people as we would like, and it is subject to many retrograde pressures, but no one can deny that music has found its place as an important world-cultural force and that orchestras, composers and conductors work out of a level of professionalism quite unheard of in Mozart or Beethoven’s day.